ziapeltagames/six-winters/docs/CAMPAIGN.md

 “The Autarch has magic,” Keel remarked off-handedly.
 “Think it’s her?”

 Fuscus paused, considering.
 It makes sense.
-Burgen Veil is full of wizards, but they’re all too snobby about their arbitrary rules and regulations to really pull anything like this off.
+Burgen Veil is full of wizards, but they’re too snobby about their arbitrary rules and regulations to do something like this.
 Murdering a little boy?
 Weird.
-Framing another magic user for it?
+Framing another magic-user for it?
 Even weirder, and clearly premeditated.
 But… “Is the Autarch really that interested in Redbank?
 We haven’t made any moves against the Empire.”

-“We haven’t even gone public with our plans,” Keel noted.
+“We haven’t gone public with our plans,” Keel noted.
 He set his crossbow down, finally giving them his attention.
 “We’ve only talked with the council.
 And not even the full council.”

 “You don’t think…” Thea swallowed, sitting up.
 “They’re listening.
 Keeping an ear on us.”

 “Are you suggesting a spy?”
 Menas scoffed.
 “This is only one piece of information.
 It’s a big leap, from here to spy.”

 “Is it?
 The Autarch likes an eye and an ear on everything.
 What better way to destroy a thieves’ den than to throw a bomb in the middle?
 Cause chaos to clear it out, basically the Autarch’s model.”
 Fuscus sat back down into his chair.
 It was strange, but not impossible.

 Thea cleared her throat.
 “That settles it.
 I’m staying here.
 You guys go to Lily Manor without me.”

 “What?
 No.” Fuscus crossed his arms over his chest, shaking his head.
 “No, I can’t handle these three without you there.
 There’s no point in diplomacy if we can’t put our best foot forward.”